webgptorg/promptbook/README.md

 In any of these situations, but especially in (3), the Promptbook library can make your life easier and make **orchestraror for your prompts**.

--   **Separation of concerns** between prompt engineer and programmer; between code files and prompt files; and between prompts, templates, templating pipelines, and their execution logic.
+-   **Separation of concerns** between prompt engineer and programmer; between code files and prompt files; and between prompts and their execution logic.
 -   Set up a **common format** for prompts that is interchangeable between projects and language/technology stacks.
 -   **Preprocessing** and cleaning the input data from the user.
 -   Use default values - **Jokers** to bypass some parts of the pipeline.